-RCW 69.25.010 Legislative finding.
+69.25.010 Legislative finding.
 Eggs and egg products are an important source of the state's total supply of food, and are used in food in various forms.
 They are consumed throughout the state and the major portion thereof moves in intrastate commerce.
 It is essential, in the public interest, that the health and welfare of consumers be protected by the adoption of measures prescribed herein for assuring that eggs and egg products distributed to them and used in products consumed by them are wholesome, otherwise not adulterated, and properly labeled and packaged.
-Lack of effective regulation for the handling or disposition of unwholesome, otherwise adulterated, or improperly labeled or packaged egg products and certain qualities of eggs is injurious to the public welfare and destroys markets for wholesome, unadulterated, and properly labeled and packaged eggs and egg products and results in sundry losses to producers and processors, as well as injury to consumers.
+Lack of effective regulation for the handling or disposition of unwholesome, otherwise adulterated, or improperly labeled or packaged egg products and certain qualities of eggs is injurious to the public welfare and destroys markets for wholesome, unadulterated, and properly labeled and packaged eggs and egg products and results in sundry losses to producers and processors. as well as injury to consumers.
 Unwholesome, otherwise adulterated, or improperly labeled or packaged products can be sold at lower prices and compete unfairly with the wholesome, unadulterated, and properly labeled and packaged products, to the detriment of consumers and the public generally.
 It is hereby found that all egg products and the qualities of eggs which are regulated under this chapter are either in intrastate commerce, or substantially affect such commerce, and that regulation by the director, as contemplated by this chapter, is appropriate to protect the health and welfare of consumers.
 [1975 1st ex.s. c 201 § 2.]

-RCW 69.25.020 Definitions.
-The definitions in this section apply throughout this chapter unless the context clearly otherwise requires.
+69.25.020 Definitions.
+When used in this chapter the following terms shall have the indicated meanings, unless the context otherwise requires: